Dr Gavin Doherty – Professor in Computer Science

-Gavin is an Associate Professor in the School of Computer Science and Statistics, at Trinity College, Dublin, and a Fellow of the College.
+Gavin is a Professor in the School of Computer Science and Statistics, at Trinity College, Dublin, and a Fellow of the College.
 He conducts research in the area of Human-Computer Interaction, investigating the issues and challenges surrounding the use of technology in real-world environments, with a focus on healthcare and mental health.
 A specific focus has been on the design of more engaging technologies to support treatment of mental health conditions, as exemplified in the work of SilverCloud Health, a spinout company which emerged from one of his projects.
 This activity has been founded on interdisciplinary collaboration with mental health professionals, and partnerships with a range of health service providers in Ireland and abroad.

-Zaynab Salman – PhD candidate
+Zaynab Salman – PhD Candidate

 Zaynab’s research objective is to understand how patients are impacted by cold intolerance, how they cope with this problem, and what are the potential technologies that could help.
 As a part of her research, she is collecting data to inform the design of these technologies.
 She is also interested in the prototyping of interactive technologies located close to the body, specifically wearable, heat-generating components such as electric heating pads and Peltier elements.

-Andreas is an ADAPT PhD student and his current research focuses on the design of technologies to support mental health assessment and intervention.
+Andreas’s research focuses on the design of technologies to support mental health assessment and intervention.
 This work examines the processes of design concerning motivation, engagement, and adoption, features of successful technologies, as well as questions of universal relevance to Human-Computer Interaction (HCI) research in the present era.

-Seamus Ryan – TCD PhD candidate
+Seamus Ryan – PhD Candidate (Advance CRT)

 Research interests of Seamus are in inferring the state of a user from non-standard data.
 Specifically seeing if a model can be created, based on usage analytics, to guide digital clinical treatment.

-Rob Bowman – PhD Student
+Rob Bowman – PhD Candidate (Microsoft Research Cambridge)